timcharper/homebridge-vivint/README.md

 ## Overview

+This is a fork of [homebridge-vivint](https://github.com/timcharper/homebridge-vivint) plugin for [homebridge](https://github.com/nfarina/homebridge).
-This plugin allows Homekit to you to use your Vivint SmartHome products in Apple Homekit.
+It allows Homekit to you to use your Vivint SmartHome products in Apple Homekit.
+The main changes in this fork include:
+  * Ignore list for specific device types managed by Vivint (useful in case of external integrations like Nest or MyQ that may be managed directly by another plugin)
+  * Dynamic accessory cache management - any accessories that are no longer managed by the plugin or are disconnected from Vivint system would be removed from the cache automatically

 Homebridge-Vivint was written by a former Vivint employee, Tim Harper.
 This project is not officially endorsed, sponsored, or affiliated with Vivint SmartHome in any way.